 Legend has it that sculptor Constantin Brancusi carried out the entire journey on foot from his hometown of Gorj in Romania, across central Europe, to Paris in 1904.
 He immediately adopted the French capital as his home and settled there until the mid 1950s.

-During this pivotal period in his career he worked between two studios on the Rue de Vaugirad, the contents of which he later donated to the state of France on the premise that they be immaculately reconstructed and preserved in their entirety.
+During this pivotal period in his career he worked between two studios on the Rue de Vaugirad, the contents of which he later donated to the state of France on the premise that they would be immaculately reconstructed and preserved in their entirety.

-Brancusi was adamant that his sculptures should be presented together in one installation, reflecting his original composition.
+Brancusi was clear that his sculptures should be presented together in one installation, reflecting his original composition.
 For him, the studio space he inhabited was an integral part of the artwork itself and served as a canvas on which to adjust and readjust the panorama.
 On display at the Pompidou Centre, its representation appears something akin to a temple, safeguarding its relics.